Analysis of Metallic Space-Time Gratings using Lorentz Transformations: Analytical Framework

 In \eqref{hom4}, the transverse wavenumber $k_x$ is related to the incident angle $\theta$ as $k_x = k_0 \sin \theta$, with $k_0 = \omega / c$.
 Therefore, \eqref{hom4} may be equivalently rewritten as

 Detailed information on how to calculate the equivalent admittance in the co-moving frame, $Y_\mathrm{eq}'$ for a static grating of thin PEC plates, is given in Appendix \ref{sec:appendixa}.

-Several conclusions can be drawn by inspecting \eqref{hom5}.
+By examining Eq. \eqref{hom5}, one can draw several conclusions.
 The most important observation is that the equivalent circuit in the laboratory frame has exactly the \textit{same structure} as the one in the (static) co-moving frame.
 The circuit is formed by two semi-infinite transmission lines (related to the input and output air regions) and by an equivalent admittance $Y_\mathrm{eq}$ that models the moving grating.
 This is a remarkable feature, which allows to simplify enormously the analysis of scattering phenomena in spacetime gratings.
 It is important to highlight that due to synthetic motion the frequency and wave vector in the argument of $Y_\mathrm{eq}'(\omega', \mathbf{k}')$ are affected by a Doppler shift.
 As to the term in the denominator of \eqref{hom5}, one can infer that it is typically negligible at low modulation speeds under a paraxial approximation.
 In fact, the term $v\sin (\theta)/c $ is is precisely zero for normal incidence ($\theta = 0$).